 Art project ideas

 These cute little apples just fell from our tree, or so we like to think!
 They’re super easy to craft and make a fun decoration for my Fall kitchen.
 Supplies for Yarn Apples: craft yarn – red, green, or yellow (the cheap yarn will do, $2 a skein)pipe cleaners (or chenille stems) – brown and greenpiece of cardboard – 2 in x 5 in First find a piece of cardboard to help you with the winding.
 I tore off a piece from a box we had lying around.
 Little Apple Yarn Favors

 MEXICAN MARACAS Check out the General Directions on how to paper mache if this is your first time working with this medium.
 Materials: balloon.
 Paper mache and strips of newspaper I make paper mache with one cup of flour and 4 cups of water.
-Boil the paper mache stirring frequently just long enough for it to thicken... take off the stove and put in a separate bowl.
+Boil the paper mache stirring frequently just long enough for it to thicken...

-Mystery Paint What kid doesn't love a little magic?
-While preschool kids may not be able to make flowers appear out of thin air, or pull a rabbit out of an empty hat, they can do magic … with this easy art project.
+Mystery Paint What kid doesn't love a little bit of mystery?
 Kids paint an "invisible" picture that can only be revealed when covered with watercolor paints.
 Want to add some writing practice?
 Have kids practice their letters, or, if they're a bit older, they can extend this activity by writing secret messages to each other.
 What You Need: